SSHFS: Mount Remote File Systems on Linux & Windows

 • IP/Host is the host address.

-• The Authentication method is either through a private key file or password.
+• The Authentication method is either through a private key file or a password.
 If using the secret key file, provide the path.
 Alternatively, the password option allows providing a password immediately or when establishing a connection.

 • The Remote path is the path to the remote file system.

-SSHFS Win-Manager added connection
+SSHFS Win-Manager added connection.

 Click the socket icon next to your connection name to establish a connection.
 If the connection succeeds, the socket icon changes to a green connected socket, and a folder icon appears:

-Established connection in SSHFS Win-Manager
+Established connection in SSHFS Win-Manager.

 Click the folder icon to view the contents of the remote file system.